LTUC/amman-dotnet-401d2/Curriculum/Class12/FACILITATOR.md

 # Class 12: Relational Database and ERDs

+## Prep:
+Adjust the lab assignment for this day.
+It is a timed assignment.
+Make it open at the very beginning of lab time, and due 5 hours later.
+Closed and due date should be the same.

+You will review the solution to the lab right away at the beginning of class 13.

 ## How do I prep for today?
 1. If you are unfamiliar with Databases and their relationships, a good place to start is [Here](https://www.tutorialspoint.com/dbms/index.htm)
 1. Review the MSFT docs for complex data models [HERE](https://docs.microsoft.com/en-us/aspnet/core/data/ef-mvc/complex-data-model?view=aspnetcore-2.0){:target="_blank"}